 There are so many generous and dynamic programs in our community and we want to connect people with the great resources available in this community.
 In attempting to help families in crisis, we have come to understand that, initially, meeting the immediate needs of the family are very important—this is the financial assistance piece.
 But it cannot stop there.
 Families in crisis often are dealing with more than one barrier and often it is the overwhelming nature of everything combined that can be so debilitating.
 Once a basic need is taken care of, a family can put all of their focus and energy on the next step or challenge they face.
-At United Ministries, families in crisis find counselors who care about them and who want to help them transform their difficult situation into something better, hopeful and sustainable.
+At United Ministries, families in crisis find volunteers who care about them and who want to help them transform their difficult situation into something better, more hopeful, healthy and sustainable.

 What is so remarkable about the daily experience at United Ministries?
 Two things:

-The clients themselves: the strength, perseverance, joy, passion and hope that families in crisis grace us with each day.
+The clients themselves: the strength, perseverance, joy, passion and hope that families in crisis often live into, is simply incredible.
 “How effective can it be to only spend a few hours with a family in crisis?”
 Well, as people of faith, we believe in irrational possibilities all the time.
 We believe in some pretty radical things, not least of which is that which we celebrate each year at Advent and Christmas—that in an unfathomable act of grace, God would come to earth in the most vulnerable of ways, as a baby, and through this act, would offer unconditional love and restoration to the entire world.
 As we walk into the United Ministries office each day, we are reminded that “nothing will be impossible with God” (Luke 1:37).
 Sometimes the families who come into United Ministries are carrying unimaginable burdens!
 What is so amazing to witness, is what God can do when people are willing to open themselves up to one another and share their burdens, share their crisis.
 Often when we meet with clients, we might become overwhelmed and think, “What on earth can we do?”
 So often it is during these times, that it seems as if miracles occur.
 Through that intimate space that comes when someone shares their pain and anxiety, it’s as if God opens up some sort of clarification or reveals a new way to move forward.
-Many times, the families in crisis who come into United Ministries have wonderful, strategic ideas for how to get out of their crisis, and when counselors can just offer those families a space to speak and release their burdens, a clarity often comes.
+Many times, the families in crisis who come into United Ministries have wonderful, strategic ideas for how to get out of their crisis, and when counselors can simply offer those families a space to speak and release their burdens, a clarity often comes.
 Truly, we believe that God works in all things, and the strength, determination and fortitude of the families we see each day is amazing.